vsallaberry/scripts/README.md

 ## Details
 - sh/prompt/prompt.sh is a sh script initializing sh dynamic colored prompt.
-- sh/vtable/vtable.sh: displaying differents values in a colored table initially for displaying summary about different build log files, tested with bash (even if the header is !/bin/sh)
+- sh/vtable/vtable.sh: display different values in a colored table.
+Initially written to display summary about different build log files, on different machines.
+Tested only with bash (even if the header is !/bin/sh).

 ## Contact
 [vsallaberry@gmail.com]